Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Fri Feb 21 2025
+Last update on Mon Feb 24 2025

-**314 day before 2026 ⏱**
+**311 day before 2026 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️